List of The Kingdom Keepers characters: The Kingdom Keepers

-A group of five children chosen as models for Disney Host Interactive (DHI) are holograms; however, this is an ruse by Wayne Kresky to choose a team of children with a balanced set of skills to battle the Overtakers.
-Their struggle against the Overtakers is legendary inside and outside the park to characters and humans, although the humans think their battles are performances.
-In the seventh book the Keepers identify themselves as Children of Light to the characters, since their DHI are made of light.
+Five teens have been chosen to serve as holographic guide models for Disney Host Interactive (DHI) at Walt Disney World.
+A glitch in the technology transports the kids to the Parks in their holographic forms.
+This turns out to be a ruse by Wayne Kresky, a Disney Imagineer, to choose a team of children with a balanced set of skills to battle the Overtakers.
+The Kingdom Keepers embark on quests to prevent any evil from destroying Disney.
+Their struggle against the Overtakers is legendary inside and outside the Park to characters and humans, although the humans think their battles are performances.
 In DHI form, the Keepers can go "all clear" (become pure hologram) to bypass obstacles; fear makes them more material, and vulnerable to harm.
-Version 2.0 eliminated the problem, but it was withdrawn in The Insider because the Imagineers feared that the military would try to use it.
-How each Keeper goes "all clear" is unique; Finn pictures exiting a dark tunnel (which he teaches the others to do, and does to awake as his hologram), while Willa, Philby and Charlene (in The Insider) focus on the one they love.
+Version 2.0 eliminated the problem, but it was withdrawn in "The Insider" because the Imagineers feared that the military would try to use it.
+How each Keeper goes "all clear" is unique; Finn pictures exiting a dark tunnel (which he teaches the others to do, and does to awake as his hologram), while Willa, Philby, and Charlene (in "The Insider") focus on the one they love.